 Sealant Properties

-Silicone can withstand stress and extreme temperatures, therefore the adhesives and sealant properties in it are ideal in construction.
+Silicone withstands mechanical stress and extreme temperatures, making its adhesive and sealant properties ideal for construction.

 Water Repellent